jimm/elixir-midifile/README.md

 ### Midifile.Measures

-The class Midifile.Sequence method get_measures returns a Midifile.Measures object.
+The class Midifile.Sequence method get_measures returns a `Midifile.Measures` object.
-Midifile.Measures is a subclass of Array.
-It is a specialized container for Midifile.Measure objects, which can be use to map event times to measure numbers.
+`Midifile.Measures` is a subclass of `Array`.
+It is a specialized container for `Midifile.Measure` objects, which can be use to map event times to measure numbers.
 Please note that this object has to be remade when events are deleted/added in the sequence.